West 22nd Street (Cermak Road) and Kingery Highway

 A subsequent expansion of OAKBROOK CENTER was announced in July 1989.
 This was to include a 2-level (248,000 square foot) Northeast Wing, 3-level (220,000 square foot) Nordstrom and three parking garages.
 A full enclosure of mall courts and concourses was considered but not carried out.

-I. Magnin closed February 16, 1991, with its space divided into four inline stores.
+I. Magnin closed on February 16, 1991, with its space divided into four inline stores.
 These included Eddie Bauer and Tiffany & Company.
 Saks shut down in December 2002.
 New York City-based Bloomingdale's renovated the building and opened its third Home & Furniture Store on September 12, 2003.

-The two Oakbrook Cinema complexes had also been shuttered early in the 21st century.
-The in-mall 1-4 showed its final features February 19, 2001 and was refitted as additional retail area.
+The two Oakbrook Cinema complexes had been shuttered early in the 21st century.
+The in-mall 1-4 showed its final features on February 19, 2001 and was refitted as additional retail area.
 The 5-7 was in operation until 2003.
 It was demolished and replaced by The Cheesecake Factory, which opened in August 2004.

 Between 2001 and 2004, OAKBROOK CENTER changed hands three times.
 The first buyer, Chicago-based Urban Retail Properties, sold to Holland-based Rodamco in June 2001.
 In turn, the Maryland-based Rouse Company acquired the property in May 2002.
 When Chicago-based General Growth Properties acquired the portfolio of the Rouse Company, in November 2004, OAKBROOK CENTER became a GGP holding.
 By this time, the mall encompassed around 2,090,000 leasable square feet.

-Marshall Field's was engulfed by the Macy's conglomerate on September 9, 2006.
+Marshall Field's was engulfed by Macy's on September 9, 2006.
 The shuttering of the Bloomingdale's Home & Furniture Store created a major vacancy in early 2012.
 The next 2 years were spent remodeling common areas, downsizing stores and finding new tenants for empty spaces.

 A two-phase court and concourse redesign added new landscaping, outdoor seating, fountains, entertainment venues and Fire Totems (to provide heat for wintertime shoppers).
 The court fronting on Crate & Barrel became a Village Green, whose centerpiece was a year-round Vortex Fountain.
 An Amenities Pavilion was installed near Sears.